CarlosEspinoTimon/shopping_list/README.md

 # SHOPPING LIST PROJECT
 This is a personal project that I am going to use to grow as a professional.

-It consist in an web application that will help the user to save money doing their grocery list.
+It consists in an web application that will help the user to save money doing their grocery list.

 ## Architecture of the project
 Mainly, this project consist in 3 parts: